dreamerc/deepnote/IFTTT Replacement.md

 ### Zigbee
 #### Restriction
-- There are Zigbee coordinator (gateway), router (repeater), and device limitation amounts by the chip set.
+- There are Zigbee coordinator (gateway), router (repeater), and device limitation amounts by the chipset.
 - Zigbee using 2.4G Hz may cause problem with your Wi-Fi, and reducing the distance of connection.
 - Wall and floor can cause the connection going none static strongly.